 If you want to attract viewers and start earning money by streaming, you will have to invest a lot of time into building your channel.
 Now you are probably wondering how to make your channel look more professional?

 Well, one of the ways is by incorporating Twitch panels.

-In this article, I would like to introduce you to these graphic images, mostly focusing on the Twitch panels size, since this is always the trickiest to set up.
+In this article, I would like to introduce you to these graphic images, mostly focusing on the Twitch banner size, since this is always the trickiest to set up.
 Let’s begin!

 Twitch Panel – What Is It?

 Okay, so first thing first – let’s define a Twitch panel.